andrewcooke/Stupid.jl/README.md

 might limit the period to pow(2, N/2).
 For a 3 byte key that would be 4096; for a 16 byte key ~2E19.

-In practice, for 16 byte keys, over 20% of keys have a distance between second and third repeats of just 1 character.
-This behaviour is seen for both constant and random plaintext, and for [Little Brother](little-brother.txt).
+In practice, for 3 byte keys, the state repeats every 400 characters or so.
+This is true even for random plaintext.

-Curiously, 8 byte keys behave better.
-Only(!)
-10% of keys had repeated state, for 0x55, 0xff or english plaintexts, within the first 10,000 characters.
+8 and 16 byte keys are better - in 100 tests only one 8 byte and no 16

-These observations do not form an attack themselves, but help explain other attacks here.
+byte keys had repeating state over 10000 plaintext characters.

 ## Copyright